 La Orquesta

-A retired music teacher sets out to create a new youth orchestra, the first of its kind for immigrant families in Georgia.
+A retired music teacher sets out to create a youth orchestra, the first of its kind for immigrant families in Georgia.

 Filmmaking Team